htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     An integer value representing the number of seconds DAGMan will wait pending on nodes to make progress before querying the local *condor_schedd* queue to verify that the jobs the DAG is pending on are in said queue.
     If jobs are missing, DAGMan will write a rescue DAG and abort.
+When set to a value equal to or less than 0 DAGMan will not query the *condor_schedd*.
-Default value is 1200 seconds (20 minutes).
+    Default value is 28800 seconds (8 Hours).

 :macro-def:`MAX_DAGMAN_LOG[DAGMan]`
     This variable is described in :macro:`MAX_<SUBSYS>_LOG`.
 If not defined,